fangwei123456/spikingjelly/docs/source/tutorial_en.clock_driven.rst

 where :math:`V(t)` is the membrane voltage of the neuron; :math:`X(t)` is an external source input, such as voltage increment; :math:`H(t)` is the hidden state of the neuron, which can be understood as the instant before the neuron has not fired a spike; :math:`f(V(t-1), X(t))` is the state update equation of the neuron.
 Different neurons differ in the update equation.

-For example, for a LIF neuron, describing the differential equation of its dynamics below a threshold, and the corresponding difference equation are:
+For example, for a LIF neuron, we describe the differential equation of its dynamics below a threshold, and the corresponding difference equation are:

 .. math::
     \tau_{m} \frac{\mathrm{d}V(t)}{\mathrm{d}t} = -(V(t) - V_{reset}) + X(t)

     \tau_{m} (V(t) - V(t-1)) = -(V(t-1) - V_{reset}) + X(t)

-The corresponding charging equation is
+The corresponding Charge equation is

 .. math::
     f(V(t - 1), X(t)) = V(t - 1) + \frac{1}{\tau_{m}}(-(V(t - 1) - V_{reset}) + X(t))

-In the discharge equation, :math:`S(t)` is a spike fired from a neuron, :math:`g(x)=\Theta(x)` is a step function.
+In the Discharge equation, :math:`S(t)` is a spike fired by a neuron, :math:`g(x)=\Theta(x)` is a step function.
 RNN is used to call it a gating function.
 In SNN, it is called a spiking function.
 The output of the spiking function is only 0 or 1, which can represent the firing process of spike, defined as

 .. math::
     \Theta(x) =